BlockchainCommons/developer-web-site/_pages/ur-envelope.md

 ## Integrating Envelope URs Into Your Code

-You can incorporate URs into your own code using the UR library of your choice:
+You can incorporate URs into your own code using the libraries of your choice:

+You're most likely to use higher level Envelope libraries.

+{% include lib-envelope.md %}

+However UR libraries are also available if there's a use case where you need to encode an Envelope yourself:

 {% include lib-ur.md %}